 As with all my VPN tests, before judging their speed I always judge my own.
 My line normally does close to 500 Mbps on a local server, but this changes as I switch servers depending on the location they are at.

 My speeds normally won’t deviate that much when not connected to a VPN and this is especially so when connecting to servers in the Asia Pacific region.
 Still, VPNs add in more factors than simply speed, so let’s take a look at how they affect speeds to the UK with these tests.

-NordVPN takes a strong first place in our Best VPN for the UK list for many reasons.
-One of the first is that they are based in Panama, which is also a good place to be for VPNs.
+NordVPN is one of our top VPNs for the UK for many reasons.
+The first is that they are based in Panama, which is also a good place to be for VPNs.
 Aside from that, NordVPN has a sterling reputation and is another VPN provider that has a huge number of servers in many countries.

 Their strict no-logging policy combines with 256-bit military grade encryption and great price plans to offer almost anyone a deal that is hard to resist.

 As you can clearly see, despite the great distance between here and the UK, NordVPN was able to show rather strong performance at close to 140 Mbps.
 This strength shown in their servers over there bodes well for those in the UK,

 What makes them even more attractive is that they not only allow P2P traffic but have specially optimized servers for P2P traffic!
 With speeds like this you can torrent to your heart’s content at any time.

 See our complete NordVPN review to find out more!